granthooks/Carrier/memory-bank/systemPatterns.md

     D --> G
     E --> G

+    H1[Discord Client] --> A
-    H[Client Interfaces] --> A
+    H2[Instagram Client] --> A
+    H3[Other Clients] -.-> A
     A --> I[External Tools]
 ```

 The architecture implements a processing pipeline that takes user inputs from various clients, processes them through a series of steps, and produces agent responses with potential actions.
+The multi-client design allows agents to interact through different channels while maintaining a consistent processing approach.

 ## Key Technical Decisions